LivePersonInc/developer-center/pages/Solutions/MCSToolkit/using-api-to-build-the-toolkit.md

 ---
-pagename: Using APIs to Build the Toolkit
+pagename: Using API to Build the Toolkit
 redirect_from:
   - products-mcs-usingtheapis.html
 sitesection: Solutions